K. Alex Müller

 Karl Alexander Müller (20 April 1927 – 9 January 2023) was a Swiss physicist and Nobel laureate.
 He received the Nobel Prize in Physics in 1987 with Georg Bednorz for their work in superconductivity in ceramic materials.

-Biography
+Early life and education

-Müller was born in Basel, Switzerland, on 20 April 1927, to Irma (née Feigenbaum) and Paul Müller.
+Karl Alexander Müller was born in Basel, Switzerland, on 20 April 1927, to Irma (née Feigenbaum) and Paul Müller.
+His mother was Jewish.
 His family immediately moved to Salzburg, Austria, where his father was studying music.
 Alex and his mother then moved to Dornach, near Basel, to the home of his grandparents.
 Then they moved to Lugano, in the Italian-speaking part of Switzerland, where he learned to speak Italian fluently.
 His mother died when he was 11.